 Several types of mountain transportation take you up:

-- from Blauherd to Rothorn, you’ll be transported in a larger cable car.
+- From Blauherd to Rothorn, you’ll be transported in a large cable car.

 Dates of operation